 Applicants/Agents, objectors and members of the public are excluded.

-(b) Procedure:

-- The Planning Officer outlines the proposal and Members may ask any questions of the officer. - Other attendees may give their view and Members may ask any questions of them - A Member of the site inspection team should be elected to report back to the Planning Committee with their findings (as agreed) when the application is next being considered
+- (b) Procedure: - The Planning Officer outlines the proposal and Members may ask any questions of the officer. - Other attendees may give their view and Members may ask any questions of them

 3.10 Licensing & Regulatory Committee